Filtering#

 (0.0, 70.0)

-We can inspect the frequency response of a filter by plotting its power spectral density (PSD).
-To do this, we can use the get_filter_frequency_response function, which returns a pandas Series with the frequencies as the index and the PSD as values.
+We can inspect the frequency response of a filter by plotting its FFT.
+To do this, we can use the get_filter_frequency_response function, which returns a pandas Series with the frequencies as the index and the amplitude as values.

 Let’s extract the frequency response of a Butterworth filter and a sinc low-pass filter.